chriswebb09/taskhero/README.md

 # Nice to have

-- Set up ubuntu web server on AWS for transition to Realm Object server.
+- Set up Ubuntu web server on AWS for transition to Realm Object server.

+- Transfer data